memfault/interrupt/_drafts/heartbeats.md

 ---

 Releasing a connected device in today's world without some form of monitoring in place is a recipe for trouble.
-How would you know how often or if a device is experiencing faults or crashing?
+How would you know how often or if devices are experiencing faults or crashing?
 How can the release lead be confident that no connectivity, performance, or battery-life regressions have occurred between the past and current firmware update?

+The answer is that you need device monitoring in place long before ever shipping a firmware update to devices in the field.

 I've personally committed several performance and battery-life regressions that were never caught in internal beta testing of 50 devices.
 They were always